 In 2008, the Woodson Art Museum chose my painting "Upstream" for the "Birds In Art" exhibition poster, as well as for their advertisements in Southwest Art Magazine and the Chicago-area newspapers.
 A couple of months after the opening of the show, they called to let me know the poster had sold out...faster than any other poster in 'Birds In Art' history!
 "Upstream" was also selected as one of 50 works for the museum's traveling national "Birds In Art" tour throughout 2009.
 From May 9-August 16, 2009, the Frank H. McClung Museum in Knoxville, Tennessee featured "Upstream" on their exhibition postcard and banner.

 In addition to numerous Best of Show awards, in 2012, I was delighted to learn my artwork "Awakening" won all three 'Best of Show', 'People's Choice' and the 'Members Choice' awards in the 2012 Northern Arizona Watercolor Society's (NAWS) Experimental Watermedia exhibit.
 I was told it was the first time in the history of NAWS that one artist had won all three awards.

 Creating out of my home studio, I'm honored to have my artwork in private collections throughout the United States and Canada.

-Musically, Cathy performs with The Eclectics (of Northern Arizona) – a quartet which plays a wide variety of music ranging from rock and pop,
+Musically, Cathy performs with The Eclectics (of Northern Arizona) – a trio which plays a wide variety of music ranging from rock and pop,

 to folk, blues and jazz.
-She co-founded Village Ukulele People – a diverse and inclusive ukulele group which meets weekly and performs benefit
+She co-founded and co-hosts Village Ukulele People – a diverse and inclusive ukulele group which meets weekly and